HotupdaterHot Updater

 Security

-• Never hardcode credentials in plugin code
+• Never hardcode credentials in plugin code.

-• Use environment variables for sensitive data
+• Use environment variables or platform secret stores for sensitive values.